ymm135/c-cpp-cookbook/md/extra/nftables-nfqueue.md

 sudo apt-get install build-essential autogen libpcap-dev cmake openssl libssl-dev python3 autoconf automake libtool pkg-config m4 zlib1g-dev
 ```

+nftables作用:
+`nftables` is a subsystem of the Linux kernel providing filtering and classification of network packets/datagrams/frames.

+`nftables` replaces the legacy `iptables` portions of `Netfilter`.
+Among the advantages of nftables over iptables is less code duplication and easier extension to new protocols. nftables is configured via the user-space utility nft, while legacy tools are configured via the utilities iptables, ip6tables, arptables and ebtables frameworks.

 ## 数据包读取
 ```c